stephenjude/default-model-sorting/README.md

 ### Security

-If you discover any security related issues, please email hello@stephenjude.com instead of using the issue tracker.
+If you discover any security related issues, please email hello@stephenjude.me instead of using the issue tracker.

 ## Credits